 Institutional Recommendations (IRs) are issued for teaching, principal, and school counseling programs that lead to initial licensure in Arizona.
-The IR confirms that a candidate has met all requirements, including successful clinical practice/student teaching or internship, for the program of study that has been approved by the Arizona State Board of Education.
-It is the candidate's responsibility to determine the professional knowledge and content knowledge exams that must be taken to obtain a certificate in Arizona.
-An IR is valid for one year from the date it is signed.
-IRs can be issued only within 45 days of a candidate's graduation date; otherwise, the candidate will need to apply for a transcript analysis to determine if certification criteria have been met.
+(Other states may refer to this as a program verification form, college verification form, etc.) The IR confirms that a candidate has met all requirements, including successful clinical practice/student teaching or internship, for the program of study that has been approved by the Arizona State Board of Education.
+It is the candidate's responsibility to determine the specific requirements needed (i.e. professional knowledge exams, content knowledge exams, fingerprint clearance, etc.) to obtain a certificate in their intended state of certification.
+An Arizona IR is valid for one year from the date it is signed.
+Arizona IRs can be issued only within 45 days of a candidate's last course end date; otherwise, the candidate will need to apply for a transcript analysis to determine if certification criteria have been met.

-All Teacher Candidates seeking an Institutional Recommendation for a teaching license must complete the programmatic and state licensure which include but are not limited to verification of current/valid fingerprint clearance, passing scores on basic skills, content and professional knowledge exams and successful completion of clinical practice/student teaching.
+All Teacher Candidates seeking an Institutional Recommendation for a teaching license in their intended state of licensure are responsible for determining state specific deadlines and requirements, and must complete the programmatic and state licensure requirements.
+These requirements which include but are not limited to verification of current/valid fingerprint clearance, passing scores on basic skills, content and professional knowledge exams, and successful completion of student teaching in an approved setting.